Travel Tips for your Journey through Chile

 Cell Phone Usage in Chile

 Using your own cell phone on vacation in Chile offers many advantages.
-Whether as a GPS device on the road, as a digital entrance ticket to National Parks or, of course, for communication back home, it has become hard to imagine traveling without a smartphone.
+Whether as a GPS device on the road, as a digital entrance ticket to national parks or, of course, for communication back home, it has become hard to imagine traveling without a smartphone.
 You can use your cell phone in three ways on your trip through Chile:

 1. Using your cell phone via WLAN